khushil-sketch/Visualizing-Greenhouse-Gas-Activity-/README.md

 # Visualizing-Greenhouse-Gas-Activity-
 Overview: Collaborated with a team of 4 to build an Interactive Tableau dashboard visualizing air pollution in Ontario.

-**I worked on the data cleaning and preparation and adding interactivity to the Tableau dashboard.
-Specifically, I contributed to the filters allowing the user to select specific regions, companies and industries in Ontario + the time slider that allows the user to see pollution trends over time.**

 Link to Dashboard: https://peluhapig.github.io/

 # Greenhouse Gas (GHG) Activity in Ontario: An Interactive Visualization